 Gate is not like your typical Isekai anime series.
-Our otaku protagonist does not die and reincarnates in another world.
+Our otaku protagonist does not lose one’s life and reincarnates in another world.
 He is not summoned by powerful wizards that make him overpowered.

 Gate is a classic for us when it comes to looking at 2015.
 Heck, even in the trope itself, Gate may not be the first to establish this by having one of the charming characters transported to another world.
 Still, they sure did make themselves stand out with how different and engaging that story was.
 While many people would say it’s just like any other isekai anime where someone gets sent into an alternate reality, we disagree because these are nothing alike!